microsoft/MixedRealityToolkit-Unity/com.microsoft.mrtk.environment/Documentation~/Environment.md

 >![NOTE]
 >The boundary subsystem is an early implementation for which we are requesting feedback.
 If the community determines it is not useful, it may be removed in a future preview release.

-## Spatial awareness visualizations
+## Visualizations

-In a future preview release, components will be added that enable visually compelling and easy to use visualizations of spatial awareness data (ex: meshes).
+An initial collection of spatial awareness visualizations are provided in the `Visualizers/SpatialMesh` folder.